cloudera/copilot/docs/source/users/index.md

 ### Learning about local data

-Using the `/learn` command, you can teach Jupyter AI about local data so that Jupyternaut can include it when answering your questions.
+Using the `/learn` command, you can teach Jupyter AI about local data so that JCloudera Copilot an include it when answering your questions.
 This local data is embedded using the embedding model you selected in the settings panel.

 :::{warning}
 :name: learning-embedding-model